Fauci calls on Fox News to fire host who urged 'kill shot' in 'ambush' interviews

 Former government officials and public health authorities are among those slamming Watters' comments, which also follow recent revelations about how several prominent Fox News hosts figured into the Jan.
 6 attack on the U.S. Capitol.

-Text messages show that network personalities like Sean Hannity and Laura Ingraham privately pressured former President Donald Trump to de-escalate the day's events even though they downplayed his involvement on air in the months that followed.
+Text messages show that network personalities like Sean Hannity and Laura Ingraham privately pressured President Donald Trump to deescalate the day's events even though they downplayed his involvement on air in the months that followed.

 How Watters urged his audience to confront Fauci